imker25/gpsa/ReadMe.md

         Prints this help message
   -license
-        Print the license information of the program -out-file string
+        Print the license information of the program -minimal-moving-speed float
+        The minimal speed.
+Distances traveled with less speed are not counted.
+In [m/s] (default 0.3) -minimal-step-hight float
+        The minimal step hight.
+Only in use when "steps"  elevation correction is used.
+In [m] (default 10) -out-file string
         Define where to write the output. (default "StdOut" if not explicitly set) -print-csv-header